 - In the Corresponding back coding variables: field select the variable you'd like to add the category to in the dropdown, such as Gender in our example:

-- Click OK and you will see the current categories added to the list on the right.
+- Click OK and you will see the current gender categories added to the themes list on the left.

-- Repeat step 9 for as many categories as you are missing (note the number next to them in the list will be the underlying Value for that category in the new code frame).
+- Repeat Steps 11-12 for as many categories as you are missing (note the number next to them in the list will be the underlying Value for that category in the new code frame).

 - You will now have a new variable with the missing categories added: